City of Parramatta Citizen of the Year Awards

 - Senior Citizen of the Year: 65 years and over

-Note: the age of the nominee must fall into the applicable category as of 26 January 2023.
-Selection of Citizen of the Year Award recipients will take into consideration activities in the year prior to January 2023, in addition to past and future activities.
+Note: the age of the nominee must fall into the applicable category as of 26 January of the ceremony year.
+Selection of Citizen of the Year Award recipients will take into consideration activities in the year prior to January of the ceremony year, in addition to past and future activities.

 Community Group Award: